Combinatorial species: Calculus of species

 Arithmetic on generating functions corresponds to certain "natural" operations on species.
 The basic operations are addition, multiplication, composition, and differentiation; it is also necessary to define equality on species.
 Category theory already has a way of describing when two functors are equivalent: a natural isomorphism.
 In this context, it just means that for each A there is a bijection between F-structures on A and G-structures on A, which is "well-behaved" in its interaction with transport.
-Species with the same generating function might not be isomorphic, but isomorphic species do always have the same generating function.
+Species with the same exponential generating function (they are said to be equipotent) might not be isomorphic (e.g., the species S of permutations and the species L of linear orders), but isomorphic species do always have the same generating function.

 Addition

 Addition of species is defined by the disjoint union of sets, and corresponds to a choice between structures.
 For species F and G, define (F + G)[A] to be the disjoint union (also written "+") of F[A] and G[A].
 It follows that (F + G)(x) = F(x) + G(x).
 As a demonstration, take E+ to be the species of non-empty sets, whose generating function is E+(x) = ex − 1, and 1 the species of the empty set, whose generating function is 1(x) = 1.
-It follows that E = 1 + E+: in words, "a set is either empty or non-empty".
+It follows that the sum of the two species E = 1 + E+: in words, "a set is either empty or non-empty".
 Equations like this can be read as referring to a single structure, as well as to the entire collection of structures.